AnthonyMastrean/battle/README.md

+# Roll for Initiative!
-A D&D turn tracker for the working man!
+A D&D turn tracker